gravitational/teleport/docs/4.0/architecture.md

     for the two-step authentication.
 The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.

 !!! warning "Warning":
-	Do not use a self-signed certificate in production!
+	Do not use a self-signed SSL/HTTPS certificates when creating production!

 If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key and will use it for subsequent